Kuadrant/kuadrant-operator/doc/rate-limiting.md

 Moreover, having **multiple resources that declare identical hostnames** may lead to unexpected behavior and therefore **should be avoided**.

-This limitation is rooted at the underlying components configured by Kuadrant for the implementation of its polcies and the lack of information in the data plane regarding the exact route that honored by the API gateway in cases of conflicting hostnames.
+This limitation is rooted at the underlying components configured by Kuadrant for the implementation of its policies and the lack of information in the data plane regarding the exact route that honored by the API gateway in cases of conflicting hostnames.

 To exemplify one way this limitation can impact deployments, consider the following topology: